-Aluminium profile – Also called aluminum extrusion, this is the technique used to transform aluminum alloy into objects with a definitive cross-sectional profile for a wide range of uses.
+Aluminium profile – Also called aluminium extrusion, this is the technique used to transform aluminium alloy into objects with a definitive cross-sectional profile for a wide range of uses.

 Anodization – Anodization is the process of artificially increasing the thickness of the (natural) oxide coating by electrolytic means.
 This provides extra protection through films that can vary in thickness from a few microns to over 100 µ.

 Balance – A balance is a device in single- and double-hung windows that uses a spring mechanism to help you with the weight of the sash as you open and close your window.
 Balances sit inside the window frame so they are somewhat hidden.

 Bay windows – A window built to project outwards from an outside wall.

 Butt glazing – The installation of glass products where the vertical glass edges are without structural supporting mullions.

 Casement windows – A casement window, also called a projected window consisting of one or more sash hinged to open from the side (adjacent to the jambs), which project outward or inward from the plane of the window in the vertical plane.

 Caulk – Used to seal-off seams and crevices of glass units thus making them watertight and airtight.

 Cladding – Cladding is the application of one material over another to provide a skin or layer.
 In construction, cladding is used to provide a degree of thermal insulation and weather resistance, and to improve the appearance of buildings.
 Cladding can be made out of a wide range of materials, aluminium being among the most popular.